sermore/emonLight/README.md

 ## Software

 Software is written in C.

-Development has been done with [netbeans](www.netbeans.org) connecting to a raspberry B+ device running [Raspbian](http://www.raspbian.org]), but any other distro will do. the build system is based on Makefile.
+Development has been done with [netbeans](www.netbeans.org) connecting to a raspberry B+ device running [Raspbian](http://www.raspbian.org]), but any other distro will do.

+The build system is based on Makefile.

 Program doesn't require special privileges, When it is executed as a daemon it defaults to use system wide configuration in order to be handled by a debian-compatible sytem installed service.

 Raspberry GPIO configuraton must be performed before program can be executed, otherwise it will fail asking for root permission.

-Needed Libraries:
+Required Libraries:
 * [libcurl](http://curl.haxx.se/libcurl/)
 * [wiringPi](http://wiringpi.com/)
 * [libconfig](http://www.hyperrealm.com/libconfig/)